explosion/curated-transformers/README.md

 - 🎓 Great for education, because the building blocks are easy to study.
 - 📦 Minimal dependencies.

-Curated Transformers has been production-tested by [Explosion](http://explosion.ai/) and will be used at the default transformer implementation in spaCy 3.7.
+Curated Transformers has been production-tested by [Explosion](http://explosion.ai/) and will be used as the default transformer implementation in spaCy 3.7.

 ## Supported model architectures